facioquo/stock-indicators-python/docs/_indicators/FisherTransform.md

 - It always returns the same number of elements as there are in the historical quotes.
 - It does not return a single incremental indicator value.

-> :hourglass: **Convergence warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.
+> &#9886; **Convergence warning**: The first `N+15` warmup periods will have unusable decreasing magnitude, convergence-related precision errors that can be as high as ~25% deviation in earlier indicator values.

 ### FisherTransformResult